garrandall/popular-music-data/tracks/rock-you-baby-toby-keith.md

 Over open conversation and a bottle of red wine
-You said this world is full of users and I know that I've had mine We danced a little slow dance until they closed that cafÃ© down You said, 'What would be the chances that tonight I finally found Someone who makes me feel like my life is just begun?'
+You said this world is full of users and I know that I've had mine We danced a little slow dance until they closed that café down You said, 'What would be the chances that tonight I finally found Someone who makes me feel like my life is just begun?'
 I said, 'Girl, believe in me and I'll show you how it's done.'